Russia sees chances for balanced budget in 2014 - Finance Minister

 “I think that this year we may see a deficit-free budget, while at the same time we see rather stable deficits in other emerging markets,” Siluanov said.

 Siluanov is en route to Sydney for the meeting of finance ministers and central bank governors from the Group of 20 developed and developing nations.
-(Reporting by Daria Korsunskaya and Lidia Kelly, editing by Jason Bush)
+(Reporting by Daria Korsunksya and Lidia Kelly; Editing by Jason Bush)